A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Problem Setup

-Watermarking is a technique for adjusting the NTP distribution so that the generated text exhibits specific statistical properties, which can then be leveraged for detection.
-The key insight is that the text generated by a watermarked LLM adheres to the watermarking generation rules, whereas the human-written text does not follow these patterns.
-In this way, watermarks function as markers of an LLM’s generation rules, inspiring a method for distinguishing a watermarked LLM from an unwatermarked one based on a given text.
+Watermarking is a technique for adjusting the NTP distribution so that the generated text exhibits specific statistical properties.
+The key insight is that the text generated by a watermarked LLM adheres to the watermarking generation rules.
+In this way, watermarks function as markers of an LLM’s generation rules, and enable differentiating a watermarked LLM from an unwatermarked one based on a given text.
 This principle forms the foundation of our research.
+In Appendix~\ref{append-sec:impossibility}, we further show theoretically that it is impossible to detect data misappropriation without watermarking.

 More specifically, a watermarked LLM generates the next token through a process jointly determined by a secret key and the NTP distribution.
 Let \( \zeta_t \) denote the secret key at step \( t \), which is known only to the owner of the LLM.
 Formally, the generation rule of the watermarked LLM is $\omega_t \sim \mathcal{S}(\mathbf{P}_t, \zeta_t)$, where \( \mathcal{S} \) is a decoding function that outputs an \( m \)-dimensional multinomial distribution.
 In watermarking, a fundamental requirement is that averaging over the randomness in \( \zeta_t \), the difference between the watermarked and unwatermarked generation rules should not be too large.
-In other words, the NTP distribution conditioned on previous tokens should not vary significantly between the watermarked and unwatermarked LLMs.
-For instance, for an \textit{unbiased watermarking} technique, the watermarked NTP distribution averaged over the randomness in \( \zeta_t \) matches the unwatermarked NTP distribution, conditioned on previous tokens.
+In other words, the NTP distribution conditional on previous tokens should not vary significantly between the watermarked and unwatermarked LLMs.
+For instance, for an unbiased watermarking technique, the watermarked NTP distribution averaged over the randomness in \( \zeta_t \) matches the unwatermarked NTP distribution conditional on previous tokens.
 Consequently, from a user's perspective, there is no noticeable difference between the text generated by a watermarked LLM and that produced by an unwatermarked LLM.